akarcorabatu/CHIP-8Emu/README.md

 <tr><td>Z</td><td>X</td><td>C</td><td>V</td></tr>
 </table>

+You can exit the emulator pressing "L" key on the keyboard.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for full license text.